SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

     When I start the interview at "yaml_file_name.yml"
 ```

-This is a complex Step to use.
+This is a complex Step to use and right now only works in GitHub (though we are working on developing the feature for the Playground version).
 You **must** use a GitHub "secret" to store each value as the information is sensitive.
 To learn how to create and add a secret for a test, see the [GitHub secrets section](#github-secrets).

 `"USER_EMAIL"` and `"USER_PASSWORD"` are just examples of names.
 You can use any names you want.